MicrosoftDocs/MIMDocs/MIMDocs/working-with-self-service-password-reset.md

 2. The user will be directed to authenticate.
 If MFA was configured, the user will receive a phone call.

-3. In the background, what’s happening is that Azure MFA then places a phone call to the number the user gave when he signed up for the service.
+3. In the background, what’s happening is that the MFA provider then places a phone call to the number the user gave when he signed up for the service.

-4. When a user answers the phone, they will be asked to press the pound key # on the phone.
+4. When a user answers the phone, they may be asked to interact, for example, to press the pound key # on the phone.
 Then the user clicks **Next** in the portal.

     If you set up other gates as well, the user will be asked to provide more information in subsequent screens.